-The Neuromuscular Section of the Department of Neurology includes nine full-time staff physicians.
+The Neuromuscular Center of the Neurological Institute includes eight full-time staff physicians.
 Annually, we see over 400 inpatients and over 3,000 outpatients with neuromuscular diseases, and perform over 3,000 EMG studies.
-The Neuromuscular Section also operates an autonomic disorders laboratory (tilt table, valsalva, QSART, thermoregulatory sweat testing), histopathology laboratory for epidermal nerve fiber analysis, neuromuscular ultrasound laboratory, and skin, nerve and muscle biopsy services.
+The Neuromuscular Center also operates an autonomic disorders laboratory (tilt table, cardiovascular autonomic reflexes, QSART, and thermoregulatory sweat testing), skin biopsy and histopathology laboratory for epidermal nerve fiber analysis, and neuromuscular ultrasound services.

-A number of conferences occur throughout the year, including Neurology Grand Rounds, EMG case conference, nerve and muscle biopsy review conference, Neuromuscular Case Conference, and journal club.
-Fellows participate in the preparation and presentation of neuromuscular CPCs and neuromuscular seminars.
-Fellows are encouraged to pick among many available research topics, and work with a staff mentor to complete the project.
+A number of conferences occur throughout the year, including weekly neurology grand rounds, neuromuscular medicine grand rounds, EMG case conference, neuromuscular medicine clinical case conference, and neuromuscular medicine journal club.
+Fellows participate in the preparation and presentation of neuromuscular medicine CPCs and neuromuscular medicine seminars.
+Fellows are encouraged to pick among many available research areas, and work with a staff mentor to complete the project for presentation and publication.

 Interested candidates can apply for a fellowship position by submitting the following documentation: